-Paul Resnick, Chair
+Paul Resnick, Founder

-Garlin Gilchrist II is the Director of the Center for Social Media Responsibility.
+Garlin Gilchrist II is the executive director of the Center for Social Media Responsibility.
 He most recently served as Director of Innovation & Emerging Technology for the city government in his hometown, Detroit.
 Gilchrist II is determined to use technology and civil outreach to change cities and lives.
 Previously, he was the director of the Center for Community Change in Washington, D.C., and worked for the campaign of former President Barack Obama.
 He was formerly the director of Innovation & Emerging Technology for the city of Detroit.
 He was co-founder and advisor of tinyGive, which enables people to quickly donate to nonprofits via Twitter.
 A member of the board of directors of Voqal, a Colorado-based technology platform for nonprofits, he advises on new media strategies to improve civic engagement and educational opportunities.
 Gilchrist ran for Detroit City Clerk in 2017.

-Aviv Ovadya, chief technology officer for the Center for Social Media Responsibility, is a misinformation engineering and design consultant who predicted the 2016 fake news crisis.
+Aviv Ovadya, chief technologist for the Center for Social Media Responsibility, is a misinformation engineering and design consultant who predicted the 2016 fake news crisis.
 Ovadya, a Knight News Innovation Fellow at the Tow Center for Digital Journalism at Columbia University, sounded the alarm about the vulnerability of social media platforms to propaganda, misinformation and dark targeted advertising from foreign governments months before the November 2016 presidential election.